 If you need legal assistance regarding e-scooter accidents matters, contact us online or call us at (615) 800-7096 today for a free consultation with an experienced attorney.

 Scooter sharing programs have been popping up in U.S. cities for the past couple of years.
-Similar to ride and bike sharing programs, these electric scooters are a great way to reduce the traffic here in Nashville as well as help protect the planet from further damage.
 For as little as $1, the electric scooter can be rented and reached 15 miles per hour.

 Although electric scooters may be good for the environment, they can be bad for consumers.
 From defective scooters to auto accidents, any Nashville rider could wind up with a severe injury.